Getting Started with the Cycles MCP Server

 Step 2 — Execute the operation (the LLM call, API request, etc.)

-Step 3 — Commit the actual cost:
+Step 3 — Commit actual usage:

-"Commit reservation res_abc123 with actual cost 423,100 USD_MICROCENTS"
+"Commit reservation res_abc123 with actual usage 423,100 USD_MICROCENTS"

 If the operation fails or is cancelled, the agent calls cycles_release instead to return the full reserved amount.